shohi/dockerfile/nats-tools/README.md

 # nats-tool

-Dockerfile for tools for NATS and NATS streaming server.
+Dockerfile of tools for NATS and NATS streaming server.

 ## usage

 ```
 docker run --rm -it shohik/nats-tools:0.1.0 bash
 ```